Vitamin B12 is vital for making red blood cells and for cell and tissue repair. Vitamin B12 is also needed for nerve health.

 Your doctor might request this test:

-- to help assess anaemia (lack of red blood cells)
+- if you have anaemia (lack of red blood cells) or an abnormal blood test

 - to help check your nutritional status, especially if you are a vegan